hopesgit/monster_shop_2005/README.md

 ## User Roles

 **Visitor / User** - A Visitor has the ability to browse the site and its individual merchant stores.
 In order to add items to a cart and make a purchase, the Visitor must be logged into an active User account.
-If I do not have an account, one must be created with personal information and a unique email address and password.
+If the Visitor does not have an account, one must be created with personal information and a unique email address and password.

 **Merchant** - A Merchant user has the ability to fufill orders, create/update/delete items, update merchant information, and just like a logged-in User, they can add/delete items to a cart and check out.

-**Admin** - An Admin user has access to all areas of the site, and the authority to ship and cancel orders, and the ability to fufill
+**Admin** - An Admin user has access to all areas of the site, and the authority to ship and cancel orders.

 ## Learning Goals